chitoge/qd2121_dl_midterm/README.md

 1. Open `training_notebook.ipynb` and run the dependency/setup cell.
 2. Configure any required Hugging Face tokens or dataset paths in the notebook (if prompted).
-3. Run training cells — note these experiments are compute-heavy (the team used an A100 with 40GB VRAM and ~17 hours of compute credits for final runs).
+3. Run training cells — note these experiments are compute-heavy (the team used an A100 with 40GB VRAM and ~17 hours of compute credits for all runs, and ~14 hours for the final model).
 4. Use `repro_notebook.ipynb` to run evaluation and reproduce inference results on held-out data.

 ## CI: building the PDF report

 A GitHub Actions workflow is provided at `.github/workflows/build-report.yml`.
 You can get the latest report by fetching the latest `report-pdf` artifact from the run page.

 I also included [a prebuilt report file in the repo](DL_Midterm.pdf) which was submitted to Gradescope.
+Links to weight files can be found there.

 Please note that in order to download the weights file and view the Colab notebooks, you'll need to log in to Google with your NYU account.